yugr/sortcheck/README.md

 $ sortcheck myapp ...
 ```

+By default SortChecker enables a set of common checks which should
-You can customize behavior through SORTCHECK\_OPTIONS environment
+be enough for most users.
+You can also customize it's behavior
+through SORTCHECK\_OPTIONS environment variable which is
-variable - a colon-separated list of option assignments e.g.
+a colon-separated list of option assignments e.g.

 ```
 $ export SORTCHECK_OPTIONS=debug=1:max_errors=10